gitlabhq/omnibus-gitlab/doc/settings/ssl.md

     This error indicates that the client does not trust the certificate or CA. To fix this error, the client connecting to server will need to [trust the certificate or CA](#install-custom-public-certificates).

+1. `x509: certificate relies on legacy Common Name field, use SANs instead`

+    This error indicates that [SANs](http://wiki.cacert.org/FAQ/subjectAltName) (subjectAltName) must be configured in the certificate.
+For more information, see [this issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/28841).

 ### Git-LFS and other embedded services written in ***golang*** report custom certificate signed by unknown authority

 NOTE: